In this example, we will study the performance of a PIN Mach-Zehnder modulator using CHARGE (electrical simulation) and MODE (optical simulation).

 The p-i-n Mach-Zehnder modulator is operated in forward bias mode.
 At an operating voltage of more than 1 V, a significant amount of current will flow through the device which will contribute to Joule heating.
 The heating will increase the temperature of the waveguide which will increase the effective index of the optical mode.
 This will work against the index modulation due to charge injection and the performance of the modulator will be degraded.
 To properly model the performance of the modulator, a self-consistent electro-thermal simulation is necessary.
 This can be easily done in the CHARGE solver by using the "coupled" mode.
 In the "coupled" mode, the CHARGE solver couples internally with the HEAT solver and performs a self-consistent eletro-thermal simulation.
 In the following portion of this example, we will look into the effect of Joule heating on the p-i-n modulator performance.

 Open the pin_mz.ldev project file in CHARGE.
 Open the property editor for the CHARGE solver object and select the "coupled" option for the "temperature dependence."
 Enable the temperature monitor to capture the temperature profile of the waveguide.
 The monitor is set up to save the temperature data in "pin_temp.mat" file.
 Run the simulation to save the charge and temperature profiles in .mat files.
 The current can be viewed from the solver region as discussed earlier.
-In the figure below (left), the current from the isothermal simulation is plotted as well for reference.
+In the figure below (top), the current from the isothermal simulation is plotted as well for reference.
 It can be seen that the change in current is very small.
-However, the temperature plot from the monitor below (right) shows that the temperature in the waveguide rises by almost 2 K at a bias voltage of 1.2 V.
+However, the temperature plot from the monitor below (bottom) shows that the temperature in the waveguide rises by almost 2 K at a bias voltage of 1.2 V.

 Current from electro-thermal simulation